-Policy Number: PA.086.MH Last Review Date: 05/19/2016 Effective Date: 07/01/2016
+Policy Number: PA.086.MH Last Review Date: 05/11/2018 Effective Date: 07/01/2018

-- Treatment of more than one or two levels per session would not be anticipated and documentation should justify the treatment of each level (three levels may be performed in rare instances such as severe osteopenia in immunocompromised patients). - The procedure must be performed utilizing CT or fluoroscopic real-time imaging guidance. - Spinal surgical services must be available for emergency decompressive surgery secondary to epidural leakage. - Neither vertebroplasty nor percutaneous vertebral augmentation is indicated for treatment of lesions of the sacrum or coccyx. - The bone cement, bone cement delivery systems and devices used in percutaneous kyphoplasty and vertebroplasty procedures must have Food and Drug Administration (FDA) approval for that intent. - Not covered as prophylactic procedures of the spine for osteopenia or osteoporosis. - Presence of a retropulsed fracture fragment or tumor mass causing significant spinal canal compromise resulting in myelopathy. - Absence of a confirmed fracture. - No payment allowed for procedures performed immediately following acute compression fractures or the diagnosis of them or for procedures performed in Emergency Room. - Kyphoplasty and vertebroplasty may be considered on a case by case basis with less than two weeks of conservative therapy in elderly patients who are immunocompromised and experiencing continuous pain in spite of analgesics. - Procedures will not be paid separately when combined with any open spine procedure. - Bone biopsy done at the same level as vertebral augmentation is part of the primary procedure and will not be paid separately. - Performance of these procedures should include follow-up assessment of the patient including documentation of patient comfort/activity and pain scores.
+- The procedure must be performed utilizing CT or fluoroscopic real-time imaging guidance. - Spinal surgical services must be available for emergency decompressive surgery secondary to epidural leakage. - Neither vertebroplasty nor percutaneous vertebral augmentation is indicated for treatment of lesions of the sacrum or coccyx. - The bone cement, bone cement delivery systems and devices used in percutaneous kyphoplasty and vertebroplasty procedures must have Food and Drug Administration (FDA) approval for that intent. - Not covered as prophylactic procedures of the spine for osteopenia or osteoporosis. - Presence of a retropulsed fracture fragment or tumor mass causing significant spinal canal compromise resulting in myelopathy. - Absence of a confirmed fracture. - No payment allowed for procedures performed immediately following acute compression fractures or the diagnosis of them or for procedures performed in Emergency Room. - Kyphoplasty and vertebroplasty may be considered on a case by case basis with less than two weeks of conservative therapy in elderly patients who are immunocompromised and experiencing continuous pain in spite of analgesics. - Procedures will not be paid separately when combined with any open spine procedure. - Bone biopsy done at the same level as vertebral augmentation is part of the primary procedure and will not be paid separately. - Performance of these procedures should include follow-up assessment of the patient including documentation of patient comfort/activity and pain scores.